 Similar to the processes outlined in Minn.
-Stat. §282.02, which currently requires no court involvement, it is assumed the Minnesota Judicial Branch will not be responsible for the proceedings under Minn.
+Stat. § 282.02, which currently requires no court involvement, it is assumed the Minnesota Judicial Branch will not be responsible for the proceedings under Minn.
 Stat. § 282.005 or any proceedings or costs associated with offering a tax-forfeited property for sale as provided in Minn.
 Stat. § 282.02.

 It is assumed that Minn.
-Stat. §282.005, subd.
+Stat. § 282.005, subd.
 6(d) and subd.
-8(d) could increase the number of petitions filed in District

-Court pursuant to Rule 67 of the Minnesota Rules of Civil Procedure if a sale results in multiple claimants to surplus funds or if the county auditor disputes a submitted claim.
-The MN Judicial Branch currently receives interpleader claims in District Court pursuant to Minn.
+8(d) could increase the number of petitions filed in District Court pursuant to Rule 67 of the Minnesota Rules of Civil Procedure if a sale results in multiple claimants to surplus funds or if the county auditor disputes a submitted claim.
+The Minnesota Judicial Branch currently receives claims in District Court pursuant to Minn.
 R. Civ.
 Pro.
 67. It is assumed that any potential increase in petitions filed under this rule cannot be calculated with any certainty.

 Because the Judicial Branch is currently not responsible for any costs associated with offering a tax-forfeited property for sale as provided in section 282.02, it is assumed the Judicial Branch would have no financial responsibility for any of the work or costs associated with the implementation of the procedures set forth under Minn.
-Stat. §282.005, with the exception of petitions filed under Minn.
+Stat. § 282.005, with the exception of petitions filed under Minn.
 R. Civ.
 Pro.
-67.
+67, for which a filing fee of \$285 (per petition) would be required.